What is a ministry? Ultimately, ministry is how we connect with one another.

 For more information about opportunities to serve, either in the church or beyond, please visit our About Us page to learn about our outreach programs and community partners.

 Ready to get involved?
-Contact Diane at to get more information!
+Contact the Ministries Coordinator to get more information!